mickfuzz/phd4/_posts/thesis_chapters/2023-6-1-Introduction.md

 ## Motivations for learning to code specifically via game making

 Broadly game making and creative coding can he

 - for intrinsic pleasure of making games or other products
+- for commercial purposes to join games industry
-- for commercial purposes, STEM pipeline
+- STEM pipeline in more general terms
 - for empowerment of individual and health of society

-### Skills & STEM pipekube agenda
+### Skills & STEM pipeline agenda

 - Motivation of activity? [pick up from Intro - move entirely to intro ]
     - From Kafai's review (not directly) draw on
     - personal
     - more general / social / 21st C, computational fluency
+    - more general / social / 21st C,
+    - Computational Fluency - expression [@bers_coding_2021; @resnick_closing_2001; @resnick_fulfilling_2017]

-### Empowerment agenda
+### Empowerment agenda & personal motivations

-This aga
+Fluency with the focus on personal expression aligns with motivation of empowerment and equality of access not only to future employment but a broader participation on a digital society.

+This agenda has parallels with other domains of participatory culture that I have been involved in.

 - DIY music and protest event organisation
 - Participatory media making for social and environmental causes